I Saw What You Did (1988 film): Plot

-Taking the car to his house, Adrian notices Kim and opens his front door.
-Kim, afraid of admitting who she is, pretends her car broke down and that she has to call for help.
-When Adrian lets Kim use his phone, she pretends to call someone but mentions she is at Adrian's, who immediately becomes suspicious as he has not told his name to her.
-She starts to get afraid of him and leaves, but forgets her purse by mistake when Stephen comes back.
+Taking the car to his house, Adrian notices Kim, and opens his front door.
+Kim, afraid of admitting who she is, pretends that her car broke down, and that she has to call for help.
+When Adrian lets Kim use his phone, she pretends to call someone, but mentions she is at Adrian's, who immediately becomes suspicious, as he has not told his name to her.
+She starts to get afraid of him, and leaves, but forgets her purse by mistake when Stephen comes back.
 After she drives away, Stephen informs Adrian that he told Robyn about his mental problems.
 Back at home, Louis and his friends finally drop by Kim's house to pick up Lisa.
 Not wanting to ditch Kim, she decides not to go with him.
 Kim still feels hurt, though, for finding out Lisa only used her for meeting friends, and Lisa soon leaves.

-Stephen finds out that Adrian killed his girlfriend but before he can do anything about it Adrian knocks him out.
+Stephen finds out that Adrian killed his girlfriend, but before he can do anything about it, Adrian knocks him out.
 Just as he prepares to burn him with gasoline, he decides to silence Kim first.
-After he leaves, Stephen regains consciousness and reports him to the police.
-On his way to Kim's house, a policeman pulls Adrian over and recognizing who he is, chases him.
-Adrian speeds away and runs the car off the road; it blows up, causing the police to assume he perished in the explosion; he continues on to Kim's house.
-Upon confronting her, she admits she prank called him.
+After he leaves, Stephen regains consciousness, and reports him to the police.
+On his way to Kim's house, a policeman pulls Adrian over, and, recognizing who he is, chases him.
+Adrian speeds away, and runs the car off the road.
+It blows up, causing the police to assume he perished in the explosion; he continues on to Kim's house.
+Upon confronting her, she admits she prank-called him.
 Interrupted by a call from Lisa informing Kim about hearing on the news that Adrian murdered his girlfriend, Kim tries to warn the police, but Adrian stops her, setting the house on fire.
 When Adrian attempts to kill Kim, the family dog charges into him, knocking him into the fire, allowing the girls to get outside with the help of a neighbor, Randy.
-After Kim and the police arrive, they witness Adrian running outside, burning alive and dying before he can hurt anybody else.
+After Kim and the police arrive, they witness Adrian running outside, burning alive, and dying before he can hurt anybody else.

-One night, after the incident is over, Kim receives a phone call from Stephen, who says "Kim, I know who you are.
+One night, after the incident is over, Kim receives a phone call from Stephen, who says, "Kim, I know who you are.
 You killed my brother", causing her to scream as the film ends.